MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0241.md

 We recommend following these best practices when developing extensions in AL to ensure consistency and discoverability on file, object, and method naming, as well as better readability of written code.

-Built-in methods and types are not included in this rule because they are written using Pascal case.
+For data types in variable and parameter declarations aren't included in this rule because they're written using Pascal case.

 ## Bad code example